FormidableLabs/FigLog/README.md

 ## Maintenance Status

-**Active:** Formidable now Nearform is actively supporting this open source project, and we expect to continue collaborating on it for the foreseeable future.
+**Active:** Nearform_Commerce is actively supporting this open source project, and we expect to continue collaborating on it for the foreseeable future.
 Bug reports, feature requests and pull requests are greatly appreciated and welcome.